Travelling Cheaply: 13 Ways to Afford Travel 2023

 Another option that is trending is using a company like BlaBlaCar to find a carpool option.

-10. Buy a Local Sim to Limit Travel Costs
+10. Buy a Local SIM to Limit Travel Costs

 Life without Google Maps can throw me into a tailspin, let alone all the other things I use my phone for.
-Losing contact with our loved ones — I tend to use Whats App and Facebook messenger for almost all my communication,— is just a no-no while we’re travelling.

-Therefore having an affordable internet connection is a must.
-Most countries allow you to buy a local sim and prepay for a data plan.
+Most countries allow you to buy a local SIM and a prepaid data plan.

 11. Find Free Things to do

-When we plan our road trips, we are often looking for photographic opportunities, spectacular scenery, amazing viewpoints and of course our favourite, wildlife spotting opportunities.
-Most of these are free.
+When planning our road trips, we often look for photographic opportunities, spectacular scenery, amazing viewpoints and our favourite wildlife spotting opportunities.

 We occasionally need to pay entrance fees, such as some of the Scottish Castles we visited, but on the whole, most of our travels involve very little in the way of activity costs.

-Local tourist information centres will be happy to help you find all the great, free things to do in their area.
 Also, many cities have saver cards that will enable you to get free or discounted admission to attractions.
-It’s worth checking these out if you plan to visit lots of paid activities.
+It’s worth checking these out if you plan to visit many paid activities.

 When we travelled through Europe, we would often take a free walking tour of a city.
-On these walking tours, a local guide takes you around and you are free to give as much or as little as you like.
+On these walking tours, a local guide takes you around, and you are free to give as much or as little as you like.
 We always give something, but these work out cheaper than organised city tours.

 12. Get a Travel Card to Save on Transaction Fees

-Some banks offer free international withdrawals from certain bank partners abroad but to make things easier, many banks and financial institutions now offer travel cards.
-These can be loaded with varying currencies which means you can use local currency and save on transaction fees.
+Some banks offer free international withdrawals from certain partners abroad, but many banks and financial institutions now offer travel cards to make things easier.

-Also, pay attention to the exchange rates for different countries, your dollar will go further in some countries depending on their economic state.
-If you have some time before you travel keep an eye on the exchange rate and buy your local currency when it is trending higher.
+If you have some time before you travel, keep an eye on the exchange rate and buy your local currency when it is trending higher.

-Be careful about using your credit card overseas as many banks charge foreign transaction fees which can soon mount up.
-Change to a bank that doesn’t charge them or use your travel cards instead of credit cards.
+Be careful about using your credit card overseas, as many banks charge foreign transaction fees, which can soon mount up.

 13. Work As You Travel to Make it More Affordable

-When we first set out on our travel adventure we were planning on volunteering with Workaway — where you work on average 5 hours, 5 days a week and generally have free board and meals.
-We paid for an annual membership (about $60 USD) and were very excited about all the opportunities around the world.
+When we first set out on our travel adventure, we planned on volunteering with Workaway — where you work on average 5 hours, five days a week and generally have free board and meals.

-However, due to finding Trusted House Sitters and Lars being able to pick up some contract work on our travels, we haven’t gone down that path.
-It’s a great idea though, and a wonderful way to immerse yourself in local culture and receive free board and food.
+However, it’s a great idea and a wonderful way to immerse yourself in local culture and receive free board and food.

 Other schemes which are similar include

-Travelling Cheaply … That’s a Wrap
+How Can You Travel Cheaply? … That’s a Wrap

-There are so many ways that you can make travel affordable and ensure that you don’t break the bank when you head off on a trip.
-By using these low-cost travelling tips and ideas you are going to be able to plan to travel affordably.
+There are many ways to make travel affordable and ensure you don’t break the bank when you head off on a trip.

-We are now experts at managing our money and travelling cheaply, but if you were to ask us what our top tip would be for cheap travel, and what saves us the most money, it would be house-sitting every time.
+💡We are now experts at managing our money and travelling cheaply, but if you were to ask us what our top tip would be for cheap travel and what saves us the most money, it would be house-sitting every time.

-If you enjoyed this post consider sharing it with other travel lovers.
+If you enjoyed this post, consider sharing it with other travel lovers.

 Have we missed anything?